ijcruic/NetworkBasedInference/README.md

 # Network Based Inference

-This project containbs code implementing the Network Based Inference technique for use as a recommendation engine.
+This project contains code implementing the Network Based Inference technique for use as a recommendation engine.

 ## Getting Started